HeteroRAG: A Heterogeneous Retrieval-Augmented Generation Framework for Medical Vision Language Tasks

 \subsection{Experimental Setups}

-\subsubsection{Datasets and Metrics.}
+\paragraph{Datasets and Metrics.}

-The medical VQA datasets include OMVQA-Rad~\cite{Hu2024}, VQA-RAD~\cite{Lau2018}, SLAKE~\cite{Liu2021}, OMVQA-Oph~\cite{Hu2024}, DME-VQA~\cite{TasconMorales2022}, Quilt-VQA~\cite{Seyfioglu2024}, PathMMU~\cite{Sun2024a}, and PathVQA~\cite{He2020}.
-Medical report generation datasets include MIMIC-CXR~\cite{Johnson2019}, IU-Xray~\cite{DemnerFushman2015}, Harvard-FairVLMed~\cite{Luo2024}, and DeepEyeNet~\cite{Huang2021}.
-We have carefully checked and ensured that no sample overlap exists between these datasets and the report database. \textbf{This guarantees that the dataset samples are unseen during ModCLIPs' training and prevents the retrieval results from containing instances identical to the samples.
-Note that the performance on Quilt-VQA can be seen as out-of-distribution results, as the dataset does not include a training split.} Additional dataset details are provided in Appendix~B.2.
+The medical VQA datasets include VQA-RAD~\cite{Lau2018}, SLAKE~\cite{Liu2021}, OMVQA-Rad~\cite{Hu2024}, DME-VQA~\cite{TasconMorales2022}, OMVQA-Oph~\cite{Hu2024}, PathMMU~\cite{Sun2024a}, PathVQA~\cite{He2020}, and Quilt-VQA~\cite{Seyfioglu2024}.
+Medical report generation datasets include MIMIC-CXR~\cite{Johnson2019}, IU-Xray~\cite{DemnerFushman2015}, and Harvard-FairVLMed~\cite{Luo2024}.
+We have excluded any retrieval report samples overlapping with these datasets using the image perceptual hashing and carefully checked to ensure no overlap between them.
+This guarantees that the dataset samples are unseen during ModCLIPs' training and prevents the retrieval results from containing instances identical to the samples. \textbf{Note that the performance on OMVQA-Rad, OMVQA-Oph, and Quilt-VQA can be seen as out-of-distribution results, as they do not include a training split.} Additional dataset details are provided in Appendix~\ref{app:dataset}.

-For evaluation metrics, accuracy is used for closed-ended medical VQA tasks.
-Radiology report generation is evaluated using BLEU~\cite{Papineni2002}, ROUGE-L~\cite{Lin2004}, and RaTEScore~\cite{Zhao2024}, while ophthalmology report generation is evaluated using BLEU, ROUGE-L, and METEOR\footnote{RaTEScore is not used for evaluating ophthalmology report generation, as it is specifically for radiology.}~\cite{Banerjee2005}.
+For evaluation metrics, accuracy is used for medical VQA tasks.
+Radiology report generation is evaluated using BLEU\footnote{In this work, BLEU refers to the average of the BLEU-1, BLEU-2, BLEU-3, and BLEU-4 scores.}~\cite{Papineni2002}, ROUGE-L~\cite{Lin2004}, and RaTEScore~\cite{Zhao2024}, while ophthalmology reports are evaluated using BLEU, ROUGE-L, and METEOR\footnote{RaTEScore is not used for evaluating ophthalmology report generation, as it is specifically for radiology.}~\cite{Banerjee2005}.